NicholiNoah/NicholiNoah/content/extended-reality/Medicine.md

 Andrew Dayton is a developmental psychologist and community recognized Cherokee Medicine Man.
 He is dedicated to preserving indegenous heritage through storytelling, and Director of Sevenstar Spatial Network, a server-based network of fiber-connected servers offering virtual reality and volumentric rendering technology to collaborative groups situated directly within Northeastern Oklahoma homes and communities as well as within community schools.

 From 2018 to 2020, I spent three summers living at Andrew's homestead with his family.
 Developing experimental VR by day, walking the land and learning stories at night.
-He introduced me to virtual reality's potential as a sociological and philisophical approach to teaching culture through science.
+He introduced me to virtual reality's potential as a sociological and philisophical approach to teaching culture through science and nature.

 On a full moon evening in the fall of 2019, Andrew invited me to attend a traditional Medicine Fire ceremony, allowing me to capture the magical event on camera.
 This experience changed the way I view our world, and in many ways myself.